Information Research

 Information Research Overview

 The School of Information and Communication Studies engages in a wide range of research activities in the field of information studies.
-Its academics are active members of research centres and groups, both locally and internationally.
-Outlined below are the areas of expertise and focus for these research initiatives:
+Its academics are active members of multiple research groups and teams, both locally and internationally.
+For more projects and information on library related research from the school, please visit the Libraries Research Group website.

 Documenting society